patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ```

 ### Appending document body vs parent

+When passing in a value to the `menuAppendTo` prop on the Select component, passing in `document.body` should be avoided if possible as doing so can cause accessibility issues.
+These issues can include (but may not be limited to) being unable to enter the contents of the Select options via assistive technologies (like keyboards or screen readers).

+Instead prefer to append to `"parent"`, as the same result can be achieved without sacrificing accessibility like using `document.body`.

 In this example, while both Select variants handle focus management within their dropdown contents the same way when the dropdown is opened, you will notice a difference when you try pressing the Tab key after selecting an option.